 The first coffee plantation in colonized Cuba was established in 1748, and the island’s coffee industry started booming in the 1790s.
 With the increase in production also came a rise in consumption, which has not been the case in many coffee-growing countries.
 Sugar and coffee production continued apace, and the Cubano is their perfect marriage: A Cubano or Cafecito is a combination of rich, strongly-brewed coffee with a hefty dose of sugar that has been whipped into a foam, providing the drink’s signature texture.

-The Cuban coffee industry began to struggle after the Cuban Revolution, in part due to land redistribution; the decline continued after the U.S. placed an embargo on Cuban export goods, which caused a loss of revenue for farmers.
+The Cuban coffee industry began to struggle after the Cuban Revolution, partly due to land redistribution; the decline continued after the U.S. placed an embargo on Cuban export goods, which caused a loss of revenue for farmers.
 Still, the drink has become such a part of Cuban culture that “Cuban-style” coffee brands like Café Bustelo, Café la Llave, Café Pilon, and Café La Carreta are popular staples in Latin communities in the United States.

 In Miami, the U.S. city with the most Cuban flair, there are countless ventanitas, walk-up windows where you can order coffee and a sweet or savory pastry, or Cuban bread.
 Each may pride itself on being the best Cuban coffee maker, and locals may argue about which serves the most authentic Cuban coffee, but order a cafecito and you’ll be momentarily transported to Havana.